MicrosoftDocs/dynamics-365-project-operations/articles/sales/win-quote.md

+---
+title: Close a quote
+description: This topic provides information about closing quotes in Project Operations.
+author: rumant
+manager: Annbe
+ms.date: 10/01/2020
+ms.topic: article
+ms.service: dynamics-project-operations
+ms.reviewer: kfend
+ms.author: rumant
+---

-# Closing a quote
+# Close a quote

+_**Applies To:** Project Operations for resource/non-stocked based scenarios_

-A project quote can be closed as won or lost.
-Please note that in Project Operations Activate and Revise operations on quotes is not supported.
-Therefore, a draft quote can be closed.
+A project quote can be closed as Won or Lost.
+In Microsoft Dynamics 365 Project Operations, the functions Activate and Revise are not supported on quotes.
+This means you can close quote with a status of closed.

-## Closing a quote as won:
+## Close a quote as Won

-Closing a project quote as won will close the quote by making the status = closed and status reason = Won.
-This makes the project quote read-only and creates a &quot;draft&quot; project contract with all the information from quote.
-There is a confirmation dialog before the changes are done since a closed quote cannot be re-opened and the changes are irreversible.
+Closing a project quote as Won will set the status of the quote to **Closed** and status reason to **Won**.
+Closing the quotes makes it read-only and creates a draft project contract with all the quote information.
+Because a closed quote can't be re-opened, before you close a quote, a confirmation dialog will confirm your changes.

-The project contract created from a Project Quote is also made available in the Project Accounting module of Project Operations.
-If a Project Contract is not mapped to a project on any of its lines, this Project Contract is made available in the Project Accounting module as an Inactive Project contract and becomes active as soon as a Project is mapped to at least one of its contract lines.
+The project contract created from a project quote is also made available in the Project management and accounting module of Project Operations.
+If a project contract is not mapped to a project on any of its lines, this project contract is made available as an inactive project contract and becomes active as soon as a project is mapped to at least one of its contract lines.

-If the quote is attached to an opportunity, then any other project quotes on the opportunity are also closed as lost automatically.
+If the quote is attached to an opportunity, any other project quotes on the opportunity are automatically closed as Lost.

-### Financial Impact of Closing a Quote as won:
+### Financial impact of closing a quote as Won

 If there have been any actuals for time recorded on a project while it is still attached to a draft quote, only the cost of the time or expense is recorded.
-Once a quote is closed as won, the application will refactor the costs by reversing the older cost actuals and re-creating new cost actuals.
-The application will also them process these cost actuals based on the Billing method of the associated Project contract line.
-If the cost actuals reference a T&amp;M contract line, then the application will automatically create corresponding unbilled sales actuals for them on close the quote and creating project contract.
-If the Cost actuals reference a Fixed Price Contract line, the application will stop with re-processing the cost actuals based on the Split billing rules on the Project contract customers.
+After a quote is closed as Won, the application will refactor the costs by reversing the older cost actuals and re-creating new cost actuals.
+The application will process these cost actuals based on the Billing method of the associated project contract line.
+If the cost actuals reference a time and material contract line, the system will automatically create corresponding unbilled sales actuals for when the quote is closed and the project contract is created.
+If the ost actuals reference a fixed price contract line, the application will stop re-processing the cost actuals based on the split billing rules for the project contract customers.

-All the re-processed actual are made available in Project Accounting module of Project Accounting for the Project Accountant to review, make changes as necessary and post them to General Ledger.
+All re-processed actuals are available in the Project management and accounting module for the Project accountant to review, update, and post to the General ledger.

-## Closing a quote as lost:
+## Close a quote as Lost

-Closing a project quote as lost will close the quote by making the status = closed and status reason = Lost.
-This makes the project quote read-only There is a confirmation dialog before the changes are done since a closed quote cannot be re-opened and the changes are irreversible.
+Closing a project quote as Lost will set the status to **Closed** and status reason to **Lost**.
+Closing the quote makes it read-only.
+Because a closed quote can't be re-opened and, before you close a quote, a confirmation dialog will confirm your changes.

-If the project quote that is closed as lost has a project referenced on any of its lines, that project is also marked as closed and any resource bookings from that day forward are cancelled.
+If the project quote that is closed as Lost has a project referenced on any of its lines, that project is also marked as Closed and any resource bookings from that day forward are canceled.

+> [!NOTE]
-Please Note: In project operations, closing a quote as won or lost will not impact that status of the Opportunity.
-The opportunity will remain open and will have to be manually closed.
+> In Project Operations, closing a quote as Won or Lost will not impact that status of the Opportunity, which will remain open until it is manually closed.